 - 1/2 teaspoon cream of tartar (or the juice from one lemon)

 - Bake cake in a 9x5 loaf pan according to instructions.
 Once the cake is done let it cool.
 (Make sure to wash the pan to use later, it will come in handy.)

 - Cut the cake horizontally into two equal parts.

 - It's time to assemble using the 9x5 loaf pan from earlier!
 Line the pan with a large piece of plastic wrap.
 Build your Baked Alaska from the bottom up, starting with a layer of cake, a layer of ice cream, and top it off with the final layer of cake.

 - Put your Baked Alaska in the freezer while you make the meringue.
 If you are making this in advance, wait to make the meringue until the day of serving.
-Just make sure your cake and ice cream are completely covered while in the freezer.
+Make sure your cake and ice cream are completely covered in the freezer.

 - When you are ready to make the meringue, in a small saucepan, combine sugar and water.
-Heat over high heat, brushing down sides of pot as necessary with a pastry brush dipped in water.
-Cook until sugar syrup registers 240°F on an instant read or candy thermometer.
+Heat over high heat, brushing down the sides of the pot as necessary with a pastry brush dipped in water.
+Cook until sugar syrup registers 240°F on an instant-read or candy thermometer.